klaytn/klaytn-cypress-setup-workshop/content/30_download_chaindata/10_download_chaindata.md

 {{< line_break >}}

 ##### 1) For CN and PN1
+_** Please note that this step will take a lot of time to download since snapshot is more than 1.4 TB.
+If you want to reduce the time, please refer the next step._
+_** The latest chaindata name can be different with this example due to the date information._
 {{< highlight html >}}
 $ URL=`curl -s https://packages.klaytn.net/cypress/chaindata/ |grep latest |awk -F'"' '{print $2}'`
 $ echo $URL